jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 MEETING NOTES:
 - copy template settings from one group to another?
 - HLT - add definite time delay in ms
+- HLT has two separate latches for remote and local
+- HLT doesn't have a separate 50, but a distinct time delay for HLT